MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/installing-preview-versions-wdk.md

 [Get the Enterprise Windows Driver Kit (EWDK) Insider Preview](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewWDK)

-To get started mount the ISO and click LaunchBuildEnv.
+To get started mount the ISO and select LaunchBuildEnv.

 ## Run-time requirements for the WDK and the EWDK